-Our Annual Report on Form 10-K for the fiscal year ended December 31, 2018 as filed with the SEC is accessible free of charge on our website at www.vtvtherapeutics.com under Investors-Financial Information-SEC Filings.
-The Annual Report on Form 10-K contains our audited consolidated balance sheets as of December 31, 2018 and 2017 and the related consolidated statements of operations, changes in redeemable noncontrolling interest and stockholders' deficit and cash flows for each of the three years in the periods ended December 31, 2018, 2017 and 2016.
+Our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 as filed with the SEC is accessible free of charge on our website at www.vtvtherapeutics.com under Investors-Financial Information-SEC Filings.
+The Annual Report on Form 10-K contains our audited consolidated balance sheets as of December 31, 2016 and 2015 and the related consolidated statements of operations, changes in redeemable convertible units, redeemable noncontrolling interest, stockholders' and members' deficit and cash flows for each of the three years in the periods ended December 31, 2016, 2015 and 2014.
 You can request a copy of our Annual Report on Form 10-K free of charge by sending a written request to vTv Therapeutics Inc., Attn: Secretary, 4170 Mendenhall Oaks Parkway, High Point, North Carolina 27265.
 Please include your contact information with the request.